simonspa/corryvreckan/src/modules/OnlineMonitor/README.md

 * `overview`: List of plots to be placed on the "Overview" canvas of the online monitor.
 The list of plots created in the default configuration is listed below.
-* `dut_plots`: List of plots to be placed on the "DUTPlots" canvas of the online monitor.
+* `dut_plots`: List of plots to be placed on the "DUTs" canvas of the online monitor.
 By default, this canvas contains plots collected from the `EventLoaderEUDAQ2` as well as the `AnalysisDUT` modules for the each configured DUT.
 This canvas should be customized for the respective DUT.
-* `hitmaps`: List of plots to be placed on the "HitMaps" canvas of the online monitor.
+* `hitmaps`: List of plots to be placed on the "Hitmaps" canvas of the online monitor.
 By default, this canvas displays `Correlations/%DETECTOR%/hitmap` for all detectors.
 * `tracking`: List of plots to be placed on the "Tracking" canvas of the online monitor.
 The list of plots created in the default configuration is listed below.
 * `residuals`: List of plots to be placed on the "Residuals" canvas of the online monitor.
 By default, this canvas displays `Tracking4D/%DETECTOR%/residualsX` for all detectors.
 * `correlation_x`: List of plots to be placed on the "CorrelationX" canvas of the online monitor.
 By default, this canvas displays `Correlations/%DETECTOR%/correlationX` for all detectors.